February 3, 2024

 Viruses may have emerged due to massive degenerative genetics in the past.
 There are many reasons to consider this possibility.

 VIRUSES ARE MISSING RIBOSOMES.
-All viral strains do not contain ribosomes, the necessary molecular machinery for protein translation. -3 In extant cells, DNA translation is the only known method for building proteins, built inside ribosomes within living cells.
-This indicates that the original viruses would have likely had the various components of all other living cells at some point in the past, indicating genetic degradation.
+All viral strains do not contain ribosomes, the necessary molecular machinery for protein translation. -3 In extant cells, DNA translation is the only known method for building proteins, built inside ribosomes within living cells. viruses lack ribosomes, which are essential for protein production in all living cells.
+Without ribosomes, viruses cannot produce proteins on their own, suggesting they may have once possessed this machinery but lost it.

 VIRUSES DO NOT CREATE ATP.
 Viruses do not have any ability to maintain a metabolism apart from parasitically stealing it from a host because viruses cannot produce ATP.
 ATP is required for cellular energy and metabolism in all other living organisms.4 This indicates degradation of the original composition because viruses would not survive apart from a host.4